JNetoGH/Pygame-Comets/README.md

 ## ROTATION, MOVEMENT, DIRECTION AND SHIP INERTIA
 Não existe freio automático, a nave possuí inércia, uma força contrária é feita para desacelerar o player, esta força leva um certo tempo até deixar a nave e ponto morto.

-A nave não sai de 0 a valocidade máxima instantaneamente, uma força de é aplicada na direção em que a nave esta "facing", causando aceleração, esta força leva um certo tempo para acelerar a nave até a sua velocidade máxima.
+A nave não sai de 0 a velocidade máxima instantaneamente, uma força de é aplicada na direção em que a nave esta "facing", causando aceleração, esta força leva um certo tempo para acelerar a nave até a sua velocidade máxima.

 ````
 def game_object_update(self) -> None: